mpampuch/nextflow-notes/README.md

 #### **The `.keySet()` method**

-The `keySet()` method is a Java method (not a Groovy method) that is part of the `Map` interface, which is implemented by classes like `HashMap`, `TreeMap`, etc. This method returns a `Set` containing all the keys present in the map.
+The `keySet()` method is a Java method (not a Groovy method), but it's still very useful when working with map objects in Groovy and Nextflow.
+It is part of the `Map` interface, which is implemented by classes like `HashMap`, `TreeMap`, etc. This method returns a `Set` containing all the keys present in the map.

-It's very useful when working with map objects in Groovy and Nextflow.
 Often in Nextflow you'll have your metadata being contained in a map.
 If you want to extract the names of the keys this method turns out to be super useful.

 Example: